Obed-Makori/Obed-Makori/README.md

 ### Hi there 👋
 ## About Me

+Hey!
-I am a data Analyst | Data Scientist.
+My name is Obed Makori.
+I am a professional data developer with experience in data science and analysis.
 I have a strong background in mathematics and computer science, and I use these skills to analyze and interpret data.
-I use data to answer questions and solve problems.

 I am skilled at finding patterns and relationships in data, and I use this knowledge to make predictions and recommendations.
 I am also experienced in communicating my findings to others, in both written and verbal form.